SamGoodin/CyberInsuranceProcessing/README.md

 Application
 --------------
 This application scrapes particular data relevant to cyber insurance from the first pdf found in the PDF folder.
-It then stores the relevant data into a MS Access database found in the database folder.
+It then stores the relevant data into a database managed with SQLite.

 To run, execute the main.py script.